Women were already unequal in the world of global health. The pandemic made it worse

 "The majority in patient-facing roles were really nurses, midwives, community health workers — so women suffered that highly traumatic moral injury," Keeling said.

-Because there were more women on the front lines, they were more exposed to getting sick, leading to death or disability from long COVID – a condition that early research shows tends to affect women more than men.
+Because there were more women on the front lines, they were more exposed to the virus and more likely to get sick, leading to death or disability from long COVID – a condition that early research shows tends to affect women more than men.

 All of this means health care is now seeing a "great resignation" from women across the field.
 And women may begin looking for better-paying jobs in other countries, creating staff shortages in the places they're leaving, Keeling said.